 Placental structure

 The placenta is a vascular organ of which the basic functional units are the chorionic villi.
-These allow close association of the maternal and foetal circulations with the placental membrane acting as a barrier between them.
+These allow close association of the maternal and fetal circulations with the placental membrane acting as a barrier between them.
 There is now good evidence that transplacental transfer of antibody is facilitated by the neonatal Fc receptor, FcRn, which is expressed in the human syncytiotrophoblast.
 [1]

 Transfer of immunoglobulin subclasses